aagoldingay/learn_platform/01_serverless_architecture/01_serverless_architecture.md

 1. Deploy Code

 Any failures in one step should prevent the script from actioning something later.
 For example, a failing build will not permit testing to run.
 Without successful tests, there would be no benefit from deploying code.

+## Parting Statements

+This marks the end of Problem Space 01!

+It was incredibly rewarding to slowly piece this project together from scratch, in a way that made sense to me, instead of deploying an example from somewhere else.

+All C# code and Terraform configurations included was working as of 30/03/2023.
+I have no doubt that in roughly a year, this project would require a version change for Azure Functions.